We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-Bondi Vet may be best known for the hit TV show which shot Dr. Chris Brown to stardom, but it now also offers a wide range of online advice and resources to pet owners around Australia.
-As of October 2017, Bondi Vet now also offers a suite of pet insurance policies.
+Bondi Vet is best known for the hit TV show which shot Dr. Chris Brown to stardom, but it also began offering pet insurance to Australians in October 2017.

-Bondi Vet Pet Insurance is underwritten by The Hollard Insurance Company and administered by PetSure.
-There are two policy options available, so let’s take a closer look at the benefits these policies offer for pet owners.
+Although Bondi Vet Pet Insurance is not available to new customers anymore, existing policyholders are still covered, underwritten by The Hollard Insurance Company and administered by PetSure.
+There are two policy options available, so let's take a closer look at the benefits these policies offer.

 What cover options does Bondi Vet Pet Insurance offer?

 Bondi Vet Pet Insurance offers a choice of two cover options:

 - Medical Essentials.
 This policy provides cover for a portion of your vet bills when your dog or cat suffers an accidental injury, such as a bone fracture, snakebite toxicity or bite wound.
 You can choose between cover for 70% or 80% of your eligible vet bills, up to a maximum annual benefit limit of $10,000.
 Treatment for tick paralysis and cruciate ligament conditions is also covered by Bondi Vet Medical Essentials Pet Insurance.

 - Comprehensive Cover.
 This high-level policy covers accidental injury just like the Medical Essentials policy, including tick paralysis and cruciate ligament condition cover, but it also adds cover for illnesses such as kidney or liver disease, skin conditions and diabetes.
 You once again have the option to choose between 70% and 80% cover for your eligible vet bills, but this time up to a maximum annual benefit limit of $20,000.